afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### Coffee And Tea

-Now its time to create the coffees and the teas!
+Now it's time to create the coffees and the teas!

 ```
 $ chinchay new coffee --middleware api --frontend disable